 Frightful flames rose and gusted

-This story might be false or true –
+This might be false, it might be true –

 Don told it me as I tell you.